 Definitions and Prevention Requirements

-Schools must use the statutory definitions of abuse and neglect (see above) and ensure that staff are trained to recognize and report suspected abuse or neglect.
+Schools should ensure that staff are trained to recognize and report suspected abuse or neglect.
 Internal school protocols should be established so that if a school has designated a person to receive reports, it ensures that the report is forwarded to DCF; however the mandated reporter may also report directly to DCF if needed.
 Prevention best practices include background screening, safe-environment policies, age-appropriate abuse prevention education for students, and prompt external reporting rather than internal investigation.
+In addition, any mandated reporter who are professionally licensed by the commonwealth must complete training to recognize and report suspected child abuse or neglect.

 Public Health Context: Child Abuse in Massachusetts